BBB National Programs

-BBB National Programs, an independent non-profit organization, oversees more than a dozen national industry self-regulation programs that provide third-party accountability and dispute resolution services to companies, outside and in-house counsel, consumers, and others in arenas such as privacy, advertising, data collection, child-directed marketing, and more.
+BBB National Programs, an independent non-profit organization that oversees more than a dozen national industry self-regulation programs that provide third-party accountability and dispute resolution services to companies, including outside and in-house counsel, consumers, and others in arenas such as privacy, advertising, data collection, child-directed marketing, and more.
 The Center for Industry Self-Regulation (CISR) is BBB National Programs' 501(c)(3) non-profit foundation.
-CISR was created to harness the power of independent, industry self-regulation to empower U.S. business accountability.
-CISR is dedicated to education and research that supports responsible business leaders in developing fair, future-proof best practices, and to the education of the general public on the conditions necessary for industry self-regulation.
+CISR supports responsible business leaders in developing fair, future-proof best practices, and the education of the public on the conditions necessary for industry self-regulation.

 Self-regulatory units

 The self-regulatory system includes the following investigative, enforcement, and appellate units: